Khalid-H634/media-tracker-android/reflections/week-02-reflection.md

      There are no wrong answers here. -->

 ---
+I undertstood more on walking through with debugging and how different phones function.
 ## One Thing I'm Still Confused About

 <!-- Be honest.
 This is the most useful part of the reflection for me — it tells me where to
      spend more time in class.
 You will not lose points for being confused. -->

 ---
+i still had trouble with finding .horizontalScroll(state = rememberScroll) from library screen folder. it said it was not a reference
 ## Anything Else *(optional)*

 <!-- Did you help a pod mate work through something?
 Did you discover something cool or frustrating?
      Did something from a previous week finally click?
 This is a good place to put it. -->

 ---
+I think the podmates were helpful when aswering questions.
 ## Rubric

 *You don't need to self-assess — this is here so you know what I'm looking at.*